Can a water purifier make coffee? Most people would think it impossible, but Chungho Nais’ Whi Caffe can do it.

 The Iguassu Waterfall Air Purifier-Humidifier is a combination of an air purifier and an indoor water fountain.
 It removes pollutants and keeps the optimal humidity in the air.
 The water filter also kills nearly all harmful viruses in the air.

-Both the hot water and the filtered air get filtered through hot water, producing moisture.
+Both the hot water and the filtered air get filtered through the hot water, producing moisture.
 Its ultraviolet rays prevent viruses in the moisture, whose particles are so small that they can spread widely.

 Chungho Nais’ products can be purchased in 30 nations, including the U.S., Japan and Southeast Asia.
 The company operates a joint venture in China with the China-based Midea Group to manufacture and distribute water purifiers and filters.